Text: Britain says Fox bid for Sky gives Murdoch too much power over news

-LONDON Britain intends to refer Rupert Murdoch's takeover of Sky (SKYB.L) to a full investigation because the deal raises concerns about the amount of influence the media mogul would wield.
+LONDON (Reuters) - Britain intends to refer Rupert Murdoch's takeover of Sky (SKYB.L) to a full investigation because the deal raises concerns about the amount of influence the media mogul would wield.

 Below is Culture Secretary Karen Bradley's statement to parliament, lightly abridged.